 Why MUP needs evaluated

 MUP for all alcoholic drinks has not been put in place anywhere before so the legislation contains a sunset clause.
 This means that it will expire aby 31 April 2024 unless the Scottish Parliament votes for it to continue.

 To inform this decision there is a review clause.
 This requires Scottish Ministers to present a report to the Scottish Parliament on the impact of MUP after 1 May 2023 and before 31 April 2024.
 The evaluation we are undertaking will inform this report.

 - To what extent has implementing MUP in Scotland contributed to reducing alcohol-related health and social harms?

 - Are some people and businesses more affected (positively or negatively) than others?

 The evaluation plan for MUP contains a portfolio of studies which are

 - MESAS-funded.
-These can be either undertaken by NHS Health Scotland or commissioned by NHS Health Scotland to external research bodies through open procurement processes
+These can be either undertaken by Public Health Scotland or commissioned by Public Health Scotland to external research bodies through open procurement processes

 - separately funded and led by academic partners.

-You can find information about all the studies in the evaluation protocol for MUP.
+You can find more information about how we are evaluating MUP in the evaluation protocol for MUP.